Category: Blog

 About you:

-• You’re looking for a role where you can apply your communication and administration skills to do work that you care about
+• You’re looking for a role where you can apply your database administration and management experience to drive social justice

 • You’re interested in the health system and care about people’s experiences of it